 Since Star Wars has become a worldwide pop-culture phenomenon, photography collectors have found it increasingly difficult to get hold of Graflex flash handles as prop collectors have snapped them up wherever they come up on the market.
 An original can now be sold for hundreds, if not thousands of pounds.
 Serious collectors use third party workshops who take a Graflex camera and adapt it to look like an accurate lightsaber.
 Some workshops have even sold directly to Disney, which can retail at US$15,000.
 It is unlikely that Graflex cameras will decrease in value anytime soon with the re-emergence of Luke’s lightsaber in the recent Star Wars films including Star Wars: Episode VII – The Force Awakens.

-Whether you’re a Star Wars superfan or an avid photographica collector, you will be pleased to hear that we have a pair of flash heads, similar to the ones that Roger Christian would have found in the photography shop in the 1970s, coming up in our Photographica & Stereo sale on Wednesday 5 May at 11am.
+Appealing to both the Star Wars superfan and the avid photographica collector, we had a pair of flash heads, similar to the ones that Roger Christian would have found in the photography shop in the 1970s, in our Photographica & Stereo sale in May, which sold for £188 including Buyer's Premium.